Cars · Resale guide

 Known Issues — Reported by Real Hyundai i20 Owners

-Brake & Accelerator Pedal Test (Odometer Fraud Detector): Look at the rubber pads on the brake and accelerator pedals.
-An odometer can be rolled back, but pedal wear cannot be faked.
-Pedals with 30,000-40,000 km should still have clear grooves and texture.
-If they are smooth, shiny, or worn flat, the car has done significantly more kilometres than claimed.
-Brand new pedal rubbers on a 3-4 year old car are also a red flag – someone might have replaced them to hide real usage.
+THE BRAKE & ACCELERATOR PEDAL TEST (Odometer Fraud Detector): Look closely at the rubber pads on the brake and accelerator pedals.
+A car with genuinely low kilometers (say, under 30,000 km) should still have clear grooves and texture on these pads.
+If the pedals are smooth, shiny, or worn flat, the car has definitely done significantly more kilometers than claimed.
+If they look brand new on a 3-4 year old car, someone likely replaced them to hide the real usage.

-The Steering Wheel Wear Test: Run your hands around the steering wheel at the 10 and 2 o’clock positions.
-These spots wear first from daily grip.
-A genuinely low-km car will have uniform texture all around.
-If the 10 and 2 positions are noticeably smoother or shinier than the 6 o’clock position, the car has been driven a lot more than the odometer suggests.
+THE STEERING WHEEL WEAR TEST: Run your hands around the steering wheel at the 10 and 2 o’clock positions—these are the spots that wear out first from daily grip.
+A truly low-km car will have uniform texture all around.
+If these spots are noticeably smoother or shinier than the 6 o’clock position, the car has seen a lot of driving, regardless of what the odometer shows.

-The Paint Thickness / Fridge Magnet Test: Get a paint thickness gauge (you can find one for ₹500-₹1,000 on Amazon India) and check every panel.
-Factory paint is usually 100-130 microns.
-Readings above 200 microns indicate a repainted panel, likely due to an accident.
-If you don’t have a gauge, use a simple fridge magnet – it will stick weaker or not at all to areas with significant body filler or multiple layers of paint.
-Always check the ROOF; it’s rarely repainted unless there was a serious accident.
+THE PAINT THICKNESS / FRIDGE MAGNET TEST: You can grab a paint thickness gauge for ₹500-₹1,000 on Amazon India.
+Factory paint is usually 100-130 microns thick.
+Anything above 200 microns on a panel means it’s been repainted, likely due to an accident.
+If you don’t have a gauge, a simple fridge magnet can help—it often sticks weaker to repainted surfaces because of the extra layers of paint or body filler.
+Always check the roof; it’s rarely repainted unless there was a major accident.

-The Tyre Date Code Check: Look at the sidewall of each tyre for a 4-digit number enclosed in an oval (e.g., “2523” means week 25 of 2023).
+THE TYRE DATE CODE CHECK: Look for a four-digit number in an oval on the tyre sidewall (e.g., “2523” means week 25 of 2023).
 If the car is from 2023 but the tyres are from 2019, it either had old stock tyres or the car is older than claimed.
-If all four tyres have different date codes, it suggests multiple replacements, which could indicate high usage or uneven wear issues.
+If all four tyres have different manufacturing dates, it suggests multiple replacements, which can indicate high usage or uneven wear issues.

 Warranty Status Timeline